Our support does not end when you begin your degree at Carey.

 The priority filing date to apply for financial aid each year is:

-Students can apply for financial aid at any time during the academic year, prior to the end of classes.
-However, the application process can take time, and only those who apply by the priority filing date can be assured that their financial aid awards will be ready for the start of classes.
-Maryland residents who wish to be considered for Maryland state scholarships must complete their FAFSA prior to March 1.
+Students can apply for financial aid at any time during the academic year, up until the end of classes.
+However, the application process can take time, and only those who apply by the priority filing date are guaranteed that their awards will be ready for the start of classes.
+Maryland residents seeking state scholarships must complete their FAFSA prior to March 1.

 Policies

-In order to qualify for financial aid, students must be fully and unconditionally accepted in a degree or approved certificate program, enrolled half-time or more each semester, and maintain satisfactory academic progress.
+To qualify for financial aid, students must be fully and unconditionally accepted to a degree or approved certificate program, enrolled half-time or more each semester, and maintain satisfactory academic progress.
 Learn more about Carey’s financial policies

 Payment plans and methods

-Carey offers students two payment plan options to pay their tuition and fees.
+Carey offers two payment plan options for tuition and fees.
 Please refer to Payment Schedule A and Payment Schedule B for the current options.
-Any questions about payment plans should be directed to SEAM .
+Any questions about payment plans should be directed to SEAM.

-Carey allows various payment methods for students to pay for their education including electronic checks, checks by mail, sponsor or employer contract, Johns Hopkins University tuition assistance, wire transfers, or Nelnet Campus Commerce monthly payment plans.
+Students can pay using various payment methods including electronic checks, checks by mail, sponsor or employer contract, Johns Hopkins University tuition assistance, wire transfers, or Nelnet Campus Commerce monthly payment plans.

 For more information about payment plans and methods, please visit SEAM’s Payment Methods webpage.